Welcome to Humanity & AI

 Then three things happened in rapid succession.

-Oracle became what’s called a Qualified Health Information Network — which means it can now see medical data moving between any providers, even ones that don’t use Oracle products.
+Oracle became what’s called a Qualified Health Information Network.
+Here’s what that means in plain English: Oracle can now see your medical data as it moves between any doctors, hospitals, or clinics — even ones that don’t use Oracle products.
 Think of it as a toll booth on the highway your medical records travel on.

-Oracle won the contract to host Medicare, Medicaid, CHIP, and ACA marketplace systems — the health coverage data of more than 150 million Americans.
-That contract was not publicly disclosed on SAM.gov, the federal database where government contracts are supposed to be transparent.
+Oracle won the contract to host Medicare, Medicaid, CHIP (the Children’s Health Insurance Program), and the ACA marketplace — the health insurance exchange created under the Affordable Care Act.
+That’s the health coverage data of more than 150 million Americans.
+That contract was not publicly disclosed on SAM.gov, the federal database where government contracts are supposed to be listed for the public to see.

 And thirteen days before that contract was awarded, Oracle launched a commercial AI platform selling access to 129 million “deidentified” patient records to pharmaceutical companies, insurers, and device manufacturers.

 Let me say that again, because it matters.
 A single company now holds the clinical records and the financial claims data for more than 150 million Americans, and it is selling access to that information commercially.
-The word “deidentified” is doing a lot of heavy lifting in that arrangement — researcher Dr. Latanya Sweeney proved decades ago that 87% of Americans can be re-identified using just three data points: birth date, zip code, and gender.
-Three fields HIPAA doesn’t require you to remove.
+The word “deidentified” is doing a lot of heavy lifting in that arrangement.
+“Deidentified” means they’ve supposedly stripped out the information that could identify you personally — your name, your Social Security number, and so on.
+But researcher Dr. Latanya Sweeney proved decades ago that 87% of Americans can be re-identified using just three pieces of information: birth date, zip code, and gender.
+HIPAA — the federal law that’s supposed to protect your health data — doesn’t even require those three fields to be removed.

-Meanwhile, the government agency responsible for enforcing your health data privacy — the HHS Office for Civil Rights — has lost nearly 20,000 employees.
-And no single regulator is looking at Oracle’s combined position across the VA, Medicare, and the health information network at the same time.
+Meanwhile, the government office that’s supposed to enforce your health data privacy — the HHS Office for Civil Rights, the people who are literally paid to make sure nobody misuses your medical records — has lost nearly 20,000 employees.
+The cops are gone.
+And no single regulator is looking at everything Oracle now controls — the VA, Medicare, the health information network — at the same time.
+Nobody has the full picture.

 The same principle applies here that applies to voting infrastructure: no for-profit motive belongs in civic systems.
 The people who manage your health records shouldn’t have shareholders.